kosukemtr/nonlocal-local-decomposition/README.md

-# nonlocal-local-decomposition
-This repository is for making the code for arXiv:
+This repository is for making the code public for the plot in arXiv: 2006.11174.